Kings and Queens Rise

 Black youth often lack access to safe, supportive environments for recreation and mentorship—especially in the summertime.
 Neighborhoods affected by violence and systemic exclusion need intentional spaces for community building and positive engagement.

-Kings and Queens Rise (KQR) is a co-ed youth sports and mentoring league engaging 4th to 11th graders from eight neighborhoods in intercommunity basketball games, cheer and mentoring activities.
+Kings and Queens Rise (KQR) is Black Child Legacy Campaign’s co-ed youth sports and mentoring league engaging 4th to 11th graders from eight neighborhoods in intercommunity basketball games, cheer and mentoring activities.

 Child Abuse and Neglect